Do you remember your childhood?

 Be mindful what you say in front of children it has profound and lasting effects.
 You do not want to leave deep and lasting imprints in your foundation cement causing the foundation to be uneven and weak to lay bricks on top of.
 That is what we do with our words and actions.
 Keep your opinions in the adult world, keep your worries to the adult world, keep yourself from encasing your children in your shell.
 They will grow to beyond your shores if your let them be.

-Imagine a teacher, how you would want your child’s teacher to be with your children, that is how you need to be every waking hour of the day with them.
+Imagine a teacher, how would you want your child’s teacher to be with your children, that is how you need to be every waking hour of the day with them.
 From your actions to your speech, gestures and dressing, to your daily habits, we need to be mindful of what we are portraying to our children, what we are conveying to our children.
-How and what we shop, to what and how we watch, read and learn they are being moulded by everything around them.
-Every action or the lack there off, is laying down foundations in their brain which is forming them into the adult human they will become.
+How and what we shop to what and how we watch, read and learn, they are being moulded by everything around them.
+Every action or the lack there off, is laying down foundations in their brain, which is forming them into the adult human they will become.
 The foundations always dictate the structure that can and will be laid upon it!

 Why is it so vital for you as a person to tell your child every truth of the world, no matter how ugly, scary, unpleasant or awkward?
 What are you so afraid of that makes you want to spoil their childhood?
-You think you are doing them a favour by getting them “ahead” of the curve, instead what you are actually doing is robbing them of their childhood- a space and place which needs to be kept pure and beautiful; so that they can have time to set a deep and strong foundation that will support them all through their life!
+You think you are doing them a favour by getting them “ahead” of the curve; instead what you are actually doing is robbing them of their childhood- a space and place which needs to be kept pure and beautiful, so that they can have time to set a deep and strong foundation that will support them all through their life!

 These same things can still be taught to them, brought to them, when they are more awake in their teen years, but the childhood stage will never return.
 Once that time is past, it really is gone!
 No matter what you do, you can not unset that foundation.
 When we are at our darkest hours in our adult life, the light we need to get through is the light inside us that we kindled in our childhood, that happy place and memory is what keeps us strong and pulls us through.
 But if you rob them of that chance to kindle this anchoring light, what will keep them strong?
 What will bring them through, home and dry from the storm?

-Keeping your child in that timeless bubble of happy bliss, is what should be a right for every child!
+Keeping your child in that timeless bubble of happy bliss, is what should be a Right for every child!